kvu787/portfolio/README.md

 # Simple robot (C)

 A simple Arduino robot.
-Each motor can be controlled independently by sending commands over the serial monitor.
+Each motor can be controlled independently by sending commands over the serial monitor during runtime.

-Transistors are used to vary on-off cycles to simulate different current levels for the motors.
+Transistors are used to vary on-off cycles to simulate different current levels for each motor.

 [Source](https://bitbucket.org/kvu787/robot)